-- At whole school level through assemblies where children will be taught that bullying is unkind and that the school will not tolerate it. - Children will be helped to become resilient. - We aim to promote and understand the differences between people. - Children will be taught the importance of avoiding prejudice-based language. - At classroom level through stories, during circle time, R.E. lessons, PSHE and Citizenship lessons and through teaching and learning in many other subjects. - At individual level children who are to be at risk of bullying, or who have suffered from bullying in the past will be given additional support and guidance. - With children who have bullied others, they will be given advice and support and taught strategies to enable them to bring unacceptable behaviour under control and to prevent further incidents. - Internet safety is regularly discussed in all lessons when relevant.
+- At whole school level through assemblies where children will be taught that bullying is unkind and that the school will not tolerate it. - We aim to promote and understand the differences between people. - Children will be taught the importance of avoiding prejudice-based language. - At classroom level through stories, during circle time, R.E. lessons, PSHE and Citizenship lessons and through teaching and learning in many other subjects. - At individual level children who are to be at risk of bullying, or who have suffered from bullying in the past will be given additional support and guidance. - With children who have bullied others, they will be given advice and support and taught strategies to enable them to bring unacceptable behaviour under control and to prevent further incidents. - Internet safety is regularly discussed in all lessons when relevant.
 It is also discussed formally during PSHCE and Computing lessons.
-The children have easy access to internet programmes to help them understand about how to keep safe online.
+The children have easy access to internet programmes to help them understand about how to keep safe online. - All children will be taught and encouraged to display our Granville Values including kindness, tolerance and resilience.